Table of Contents

 Patients with aortic atresia, hypoplastic left ventricle with mitral valve atresia, pulmonary atresia, tricuspid atresia and transposition of the great arteries should not undergo closure of their PDA until correction of the pre-existing congenital heart condition is complete.
 Patients with severe pulmonary hypertension are not good candidates for surgical closure of their PDA because they are unlikely to have a significant decrease in their pulmonary arterial pressure after surgery.

-- Where surgery for closure is contraindicated, PDA patients can be treated with pulmonary vasodilators such as oxygen, PGI2, calcium channel blockers, endothelin antagonists, and phosphodiesterase type V inhibitors.
-It should be noted that results validating this claims are anecdotal at this time.
+Where surgery for closure is contraindicated, PDA patients can be treated with pulmonary vasodilators such as oxygen, PGI2, calcium channel blockers, endothelin antagonists, and phosphodiesterase type V inhibitors.
+It should be noted that results validating these claims are anecdotal at this time.

 Indications for surgical closure of PDA include:

 While surgical management results in more pain and morbidity than transcatheter closure, they are extremely safe and successful especially for bigger ductus.
 Mortality rates are very low and lots of complete closures have been reported.
-Significant complications include bleeding, a pneumothorax, infection, etc.and long term complications can be narrowing of the aorta, incomplete closure and reopening of the PDA.
+Significant short term complications include bleeding, a pneumothorax, infection, etc.and long term complications can be narrowing of the aorta, incomplete closure and reopening of the PDA.
 However, such complications are very rare.